shimion/Iv-Professionals/readme.txt

 6. The "Options" admin tab

 == Changelog ==
-= 0.26 =
-- For sites where payment is set to "Required", appointments that aren't paid within the next 20 minutes will be automatically deleted
-- Fixed an error where PayPal payments weren't working on some sites

-= 0.25 =
-- Fixed an error where some styling options weren't saving or weren't being applied

-= 0.24 =
-- Added nonces to a few forms that were missing them
-- Fixed a number of deleting/saving errors

 = 0.23 =
 - Added in option to set the default location, service, service provider and date via URL parameters
 - Added in 2 new labelling options